hashborgir/awesome-ai/README.md

 # Awesome AI

-Awesome curated list of AI based genrators, free and paid.
+Awesome curated list of AI based generators, free and paid.
 Please let me know of any not listed here.
 Thank you.

 - [Awesome AI](#awesome-ai)
   * [AI Text to Image Websites:](#ai-text-to-image-websites)